hyperledger/besu-docs/docs/private-networks/tutorials/clique.md

 description: Hyperledger Besu private network using the Clique (proof of authority) consensus protocol
 ---

-# Create a private network using the Clique (proof of authority) consensus protocol
+# Create a private network using Clique

 A private network provides a configurable network for testing.
 This private network uses the [Clique (proof of authority) consensus protocol].